Polymer/old-docs-site/app/1.0/toolbox/routing.md

 ## Navigation

-When using `<carbon-route>`, there are two ways to change the current path.
+When using `<app-route>`, there are two ways to change the current path.

 -   Links.
-When you click a link, `<carbon-location>` intercepts the navigation event and updates its `route` property.
+When you click a link, `<app-location>` intercepts the navigation event and updates its `route` property.
 Using links for your primary navigation is a good idea because they help search indexers understand the structure of your application.